 With Mercury, you can only move money between accounts with one-to-one account transfers.
 Mercury also has zero-balance rules to help you automatically transfer money from a holding account into team checking accounts or other operating accounts.

 💳 Debit cards

 While neither Relay nor Mercury currently offers a credit or charge card product, they both allow users to create physical and virtual debit cards.
-With Relay, you can create up to 50 physical and virtual Mastercard® debit cards per business to organize spending and track expenses.
+With Relay, you can create up to 50 physical and virtual Visa® debit cards per business to organize spending and track expenses.
 If your business has a lot of software subscriptions, you can create a virtual card just to manage monthly subscriptions, and set up recurring payments so you never forget to pay off the expense.
 Or if it makes more sense to organize spending by team member, simply create a card for each member of your team.